lakshyatyagi24/Unlock-Synoriq/README.md

 * Let's merge new branch in master branch using `git merge "branch name need to merge in master"`.
 * Need to use push command to check on github.
 * Use `git branch -d "branch name"` to delete any branch.
 (You can't delete master branch).
+###### Tutorial 6
+* Go to settings of particular repository and click on "Integration and Services" and add "Email" service.
+* Add your email id in "Address" input box.